How Long Could Aotearoa New Zealand Survive Being Cut Off?

 [source: Are Amish people really disconnected from society?]

-Seems those Amish that are not disconnected but still distant utilise external tech (mobile phones, electricity, transport, etc) as they see fit AND when it does not compromise their faith.
+Seems those Amish that are not disconnected but operate 'distantly' whilst still utilising external tech (mobile phones, electricity, transport, etc) as they see fit AND when it does not compromise their faith.

 Living together